rh-ecosystem-edge/recert/docs/design.md

 ### Use Key

-You can provide re-cert with a private key and a CN.
-When re-cert generates a cert-key pair, and that certificate has a subject CN field which matches the given CN field, recert will use your given private key instead of randomly generating a new one.
+You can provide recert with a private key and a CN.
+When recert generates a cert-key pair, and that certificate has a subject CN field which matches the given CN field, recert will use your given private key instead of randomly generating a new one.
 This is useful in image-based upgrades where you want the